- About our treatments

 Repetitive Transcranial Magnetic Stimulation (rTMS) is a treatment for adult patients with Clinical Depression.
 It provides a solution to those for whom antidepressant medications and psychological treatment have failed to provide satisfactory relief.

 NICE approves the use of ground-breaking rTMS for the treatment of depression.
 NICE recommended guidance

 - Highly effective

 - Pain free

 Berrywood Hospital - is able to offer patients rTMS, a safe and ground-breaking treatment for Clinical Depression.
 The treatment uses magnetic stimulation to target the part of the brain that regulates mood.
-It is a very effective treatment that often succeeds when drugs have failed, as a method of reducing or eliminating the symptoms of Depression.
+It is a very effective treatment that often succeeds when drugs have failed, as a method of reducing or remove the symptoms of Depression.
 It is a non-invasive and generally side-effect free treatment.

 Contact us and referrals

 Clinicians who want to refer patients for rTMS should first contact the Centre for Neuromodulation using the details above.

 Prior to receiving rTMS, patients will be spoken to by the team’s Consultant Psychiatrist who will ask about their psychiatric and medical history.

 At the end of this appointment patients will be informed if they are suitable to receive rTMS Therapy.
 For further information about rTMS or to discuss any aspect of the treatment, please contact the rTMS Treatment Centre.